 Love it or List It Vancouver’s popularity can be attributed to the fun synergy and intelligent expertise of Jillian Harris and Todd Talbot, but it’s most successful because, well, who doesn’t love a new kitchen?!
 We invite you to explore the images and descriptions of some past episodes below, all featuring custom kitchen cabinets by Merit Kitchens.

 We want to help you fall back in love with your kitchen, too!
-Contact us today and an experienced designer will walk you through your kitchen cabinetry options or complete kitchen renovation project.
+Contact us today and an experienced designer will walk you through your kitchen cabinet options or complete kitchen and bathroom renovation project.

 Jillian and her Love it or List it Vancouver team convinced Jessica & Derek to love their house again – it must have been the Snow white and Haze gray Shaker kitchen by Merit!
 The cabinets showcase the designer favorite Manor Flat, Painted MDF door style, and the unique, double-stacked flat crown moulding extends to the ceiling, lending a sense of modernity not offered by angled crown moulding.
 Finally, a wine rack placed amidst the run of wall cabinets provides decorative relief.